Buying art: some practical tips when buying your (first) artwork

 Don't buy art as an investment

-To come back to the beginning of this article, the most important thing about art is that you buy something that makes your heart beat faster.
+To return to the beginning of this article, the most important thing about buying art is that you buy something that makes your heart beat faster.
 Buying art as an investment is usually not a good idea and should come in second or third place.
 In the end you are the one who has to look at your purchase every day, not your accountant or bookkeeper.
-To see a purchase purely as an investment, you would have to immerse yourself very thoroughly in the international art world and the market.
-And even then you have to hope that a work, for example, will become more valuable in twenty years' time.
-It is often an uncertain investment.
+To consider a purchase purely as an investment, you would have to immerse yourself very thoroughly in the international art world and the market.

-Inspired and curious about which art is for sale?
-Take a look at the current offer of more than 5500 works of art from more than 55 renowned galleries and art dealers via the online art platform Gallerease!
+Inspired and curious to know about what art is for sale?
+Take a look at our collection offer of more than 6000 artworks from more than 55 renowned galleries and art dealers via our online art platform Gallerease!